This post was updated in June 2020.

 As you can see in the table, our PADI Open Water Course included:

-- 2 Confined Dives: these can take place in a pool, but in our case, they took place in shallow water near a beach.
-During these dives, you’ll focus on practicing your dive skills.
+• 2 Confined Dives: these can take place in a pool, but in our case, they took place in shallow water near gorgeous white sand beaches.
+During these dives, you'll focus on practicing your dive skills.

-- 4 Open Water Dives: during these dives, you can enjoy your wonderful surroundings and get more experienced as a diver.
+• 4 Open Water Dives: during these dives, you can enjoy your wonderful surroundings and get more experience as a diver.

 Read more details about our El Nido PADI Course below.